ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     What's the biggest problem you have that drives the most impact, that if solved will reduce the risk of failure?

 # Your pathway to success
+I hate to say it but your customers don't want your product.
+They never did.
+The fact that they have to come to your website, create their accounts, sign in...etc.
+It's a hassle.
+A product or service is a means to an end.
+Your customer or users just want to meet their goals or objectives.

 - Hate to say it but your customers don't want your product
 - A product is a means to an end
 - Your customers really want to meet their goal or objective